GemmyNguyen/GemmyNguyen/README.md

 # 🌌 Hello, I’m Gemmy

-> *“One foot in Python, the other in wonder.”*
-> Learning by doing.
-Building by feeling.
+I'm Gemmy Nguyen in the data world, Elara G. when dreaming in code, and Darea Rem when I write under moonlight and melody.

 ---
 ### 🧬 Who I Am